coreinfrastructure/best-practices-badge/background.md

 Some items that people have claimed are important, such as keeping complexity low, were not really supported as important.
 In fact, successful projects tended to have a little more complexity.
-I suspect both successful and abandoned projects often strive to reduce complexity
+I suspect both successful and abandoned projects often strive to reduce complexity, so it not really something that distinguishes them.
-- so it not really something that distinguishes them - and that sometimes a project that focuses on user needs has to have more complexity than one that does not, simply because user needs can sometimes require some complexity.
+Also, sometimes a project that focuses on user needs has to have more complexity than one that does not, simply because user needs can sometimes require some complexity.